dotnet/runtime/docs/workflow/testing/libraries/testing.md

 We use the OSS testing framework [xunit](http://xunit.github.io/).

-To build the tests and run them you can call the libraries build script. **For every architecture it's mandatory to build a runtime (clr or mono)** even if you want to run libs tests only.
+To build the tests and run them you can call the libraries build script.
+For libraries tests to work, you must have built the coreclr or mono runtime for them to run on.

 **Examples**
 - The following shows how to build only the tests but not run them: